 While a veterinary student at Purdue, she led the chartering of a student chapter of the American Association of Feline Practitioners and was president of the club in its first year.
 She went on to receive the senior student award from the AAFP for Proficiency and Interest in Feline medicine, an award is given to one senior at each veterinary college in the country.
 She also was inducted into Phi Zeta, the veterinary academic honor society, as a third-year student.
 During her senior year, she spent five weeks doing her off-campus rotation at CMVH.

 After receiving her DVM degree, Dr. Schlegel returned to Bloomington where she has provided veterinary care for dogs and cats for the past 20 years.
 She is a member of the American Veterinary Medical Association, the Indiana Veterinary Medical Association, and the American Association of Feline Practitioners.
 She is also a volunteer and foster parent for the Great Lakes Bengal Rescue.

 In her free time, she enjoys backpacking, knitting, and basking in the outdoors.
-Dr. Schlegel, her partner Kelly and their family provide catering and housekeeping duties to the three cats and three dogs who are really in charge.
-She is excited to rejoin the CMVH staff and looks forward to meeting you.
+Dr. Schlegel, her wfie Kelly and their family provide catering and housekeeping duties to the three cats and two dogs who are really in charge.
+She looks forward to meeting you.